 Taking out an initial lump sum amount, and withdrawing the remaining cash as and when you like.

 Drawdown lifetime mortgages come with a compounding interest component (i.e. it adds up and increases over time).
 The interest has to be repaid when you move into a permanent care facility or when you die and your home is sold.

 Here are some of the key features of a drawdown lifetime mortgage:

 The eligibility criteria for most types of lifetime mortgages are largely similar, with few variations.
 The eligibility requirements for drawdown lifetime mortgage are as follows:

 To conclude, a drawdown lifetime mortgage offers more flexibility if you are seeking a flexible cash withdrawing option compared to a lump sum mortgage facility.
-For further information, consult a financial advisor to calculate your suitability for a drawdown lifetime mortgage.
+For further information, consult a Expert Advisor to calculate your suitability for a drawdown lifetime mortgage.

 Because we play by the book we want to tell you that...

 1. We understand equity release isn’t for everyone, and we’ll never say it’s the right option for you, that’s why we pass you onto an Expert.

 2. A lifetime mortgage is a loan secured against your property.
 With a lifetime mortgage there are typically no monthly repayments to make as the loan, plus roll up interest, is repaid when the plan comes to an end.
 Usually, that’s when you, or the last remaining applicant, either passes away or moves into long-term care.